Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

 To promote flowering (blooming), feed the plant with a phosphorous-rich fertilizer weekly in the bud formation stage.

-Regularly, flush out accumulated salts from the soil by running a stream of water through the soil.
-Allow the stream of water to run for some time and repeat the process several times.
+Regularly, flush out accumulated salts by running a stream of water through the soil.
+Allow the stream of water to run for some time and repeat the process several times to get rid of most salts.

 Repotting

-Repot Calathea Eternal Flame every 2 years at the beginning of the growing season when it becomes extremely pot-bound as it blooms best when slightly root-bound.
+Repot your Calathea Eternal Flame every 2 years at the beginning of the growing season (spring to early summer), when extremely pot-bound; it blooms best when slightly root-bound.

-Use a pot one size larger than the current one.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Use a pot one size larger that has a drainage hole to prevent the soil from getting soggy as it can cause root-rot.
 Check out these pots with drainage holes on Amazon.

 Before repotting, water the plant thoroughly at least one day before to hasten establishment; a well hydrated plant suffers less repotting shock and takes a shorter time to take root.